nieksand/sortgenerics/README.md

 # Overhead of Go's Generic Sort
-This started while prototyping an idea to make smarter external merge sorts through additional bookkeeping and introspection.
+This started while prototyping an idea to make faster external merge sorts through additional bookkeeping and introspection.
 I began with a fairly naive, top-down merge sort and was surprised to see it matching and even drastically outperforming the standard library's sort routine for some inputs.